Bristol-Braille/canute-ui/README.md

 ## Usage

-The top level [main.py](main.py) runs a graphical display to emulate the hardware by default.
+[`main.py`](main.py) runs a graphical display to emulate the hardware by default.
 The emulated hardware has the same interface as the real hardware, but also runs a graphical program called [qt_display.py](qt_display.py).
 This shows how the machine will look, and provides the buttons.

 ```
 usage: main.py [-h] [--pi-buttons] [--debug] [--text] [--tty TTY]